-Quota Control None.
+Quota Control.
+None.
 Course conducted for deploying units prior to D-180.
-Unit operations officers should coordinate by contacting EWTGPAC staff at DSN 577-3168, Comm.
-(619) 437-3168 no later than three months prior to desired course date.
+Unit operations officers should coordinate by contacting EWTGPAC staff at (619) 437-3743 (DSN 577-2844/5679/5872), no later than three months prior to desired course date.

-Format This course is taught at EWTGPAC or as a Mobile Training Team for deploying Amphibious Squadron (PHIBRON) staffs, Marine Expeditionary Unit (MEU) staffs, Combat Logistics Battalions (CLBs), Aviation Combat Elements (ACEs), and Battalion Landing Teams (BLTs).
+Format.
+This course is taught at EWTGPAC or as a Mobile Training Team for deploying Amphibious Squadron (PHIBRON) staffs, Marine Expeditionary Unit (MEU) staffs, Combat Logistics Battalions (CLBs), Aviation Combat Elements (ACEs), and Battalion Landing Teams (BLTs).

-Purpose The R2P2 Primers are mandatory events for elements of the Amphibious Ready Group and elective for elements of the Marine Expeditionary Unit.
+Purpose.
+The R2P2 Primer is a mandatory event for elements of the Amphibious Ready Group and elective for elements of the Marine

+Expeditionary Unit.
 This course prepares PHIBRONs, Naval Support Element (NSE) personnel (Tactical Air Control Squadron, Fleet Surgical Teams, Naval Beach Group), ARG ships, and selected MAGTF personnel to participate in the ARG/MEU Staff Planning Workshop (AMSPW).
 This course provides instruction and training at the basic level in the Marine Corps Planning Process (MCPP), R2P2, Standard Operating Procedure (SOP) development, and Battle Rhythm considerations.

-Scope The course is conducted in a classroom setting and focuses on the function of the various staffs during the planning process of an expeditionary operation.
+Scope.
+The course is conducted in a classroom setting and focuses on the function of the various staffs during the planning process of an expeditionary operation.
 The staffs receive instruction on MCPP and R2P2.
 The class is then broken down into "staffs" in order to demonstrate understanding with a practical exercise designed to gradually work through the deliberate and rapid planning processes.
 The practical exercises are then briefed from Problem Framing through the Confirmation Brief by the student staffs.